Got a GDRFA Fine in Dubai? Here’s How to Check and Settle it Instantly

 You will also need to provide supporting documentation like hospital discharge certificates, flight cancellations, or visa stamp delays to support your claim.
 The processing time is typically five to ten working days, although more complicated cases may delay this.

-Here's a summary of the new GDRFA fines in 2025:
+Here's a summary of the new GDRFA fines in 2026:

-- Tourist visas overstay: AED 50 per day after grace period
+- Tourist visa overstay | AED 50 per day | After grace period expires

-- Illegal work: Up to AED 50,000 for the employer
+- Illegal employment (employer) | Up to AED 50,000 | Per unlicensed worker employed

 The longer the fine is left unpaid, the further it will go.
 If you find yourself confronted with large fines, you may want to seek advice from a business setup consultant or attorney for strategic advice on appeals or revising your status.